-In a perfect world, suppliers and contractors would get paid promptly for money owed.
-However, a myriad of possible mistakes is possible with mechanic's lien filings, and even the littlest can mean your lien rights will vanish when fought in court.
-The following are a few, but by no means a complete list, of the most frequent ways an eligible subcontractor or materialman can botch a filing and costs their company a lot of money.
+In a perfect world, suppliers and contractors would get paid promptly for money owed, but as this fairy tale environment doesn't exist, mechanic's liens do, making payment more likely when things go wrong.
+However, a myriad of possible mistakes are possible with mechanic's lien filings, and even the smallest can mean your lien rights will vanish when fought in court.
+The following are a few, but by no means a complete list, of the most frequent ways any eligible subcontractor or materialman can botch a filing and costs their company a lot of money.